Diego-Angulo/Data-Science-Specialization/README.md

 9. Developing Data Products
 10. Data Science Capstone

 Although, this is a ten-course specialization.
-I did not upload any files from the first 4 courses because their projects are just an introduction to the further courses.
+I did not upload any files from the first 4 courses because those projects are just an introduction to the further courses.

 ## Additional Links